litchipi/litchipi.github.io/_posts/2021-09-13-container-in-rust-part2.md

 to create an isolated box and so on ...
-I prefer to always create a clean ground on which lay off my implementations, which I find is much more practical to read/understand later on, and it's always a good thing to practice clean implementations.
+I prefer to always create a clean ground on which lay off my implementations, which I find is much more practical to read/understand later on, and it's always a good thing to practice clean implementations. \\

-For the sake of this tutorial, that will also provide bonus tips and tools about topics that may interest some less experiences Rust users, like **argument parsing**, **errors handling**, **logging**, etc ...
+That will also provide bonus tips and tools about topics that may interest some less experiences Rust users, like **argument parsing**, **errors handling**, **logging**, etc ...

+I will assume here that you already have `rustc` and `cargo` installed, if you don't, please follow the instructions on [the Book](https://doc.rust-lang.org/book/ch01-01-installation.html)

 ## Create the project